neuropm-lab/GE-MCM/README.md

 Spatial normalization to MNI template
 Harmonization for site and scanner variations (e.g., using ComBat, https://github.com/Jfortin1/ComBatHarmonization)

+### **Step 1: Compile the MCM data structure using NeuroPM-box**
+Organize the harmonized NIFTI files for all subjects and neuroimaging modalities as described in the NeuroPM-box instructions.

+NeuroPM-box can be downloaded from https://www.neuropm-lab.com/neuropm-box-download.html

+### **Step 2: Load MCM data structure, molecular templates, and anatomical connectivity matrix**

+Use **ArrangeGEMCM.m** to arrange gene expression and lognitudinal neuroimaging modalities according to the GE-MCM model.

+### **Step 3: Fit GE-MCM models**

+Use **bhs.m** (Bayesion regression with horshoe prior) for model fitting and parameter estimation.
+Other regression methods can be employed.

+### **Step 4: Downstream analysis**
+Use GE-MCM outputs (model parameters) for inter-subject comparisons (e.g., with clinical evaluations, physical activity, etc.).

 ## **Citations**

+Please cite NeuroPM-box and the relevant molecular-MCM paper from the following:

+* NeuroPM-box: Iturria-Medina, Y., Carbonell, F., Assadi, A. et al. Integrating molecular, histopathological, neuroimaging and clinical neuroscience data with NeuroPM-box.
+Commun Biol 4, 614 (2021). https://doi.org/10.1038/s42003-021-02133-x

-Quadri Adewale, Ahmed F Khan, Felix Carbonell, Yasser Iturria-Medina, Alzheimer's Disease Neuroimaging Initiative (2021) Integrated transcriptomic and neuroimaging brain model decodes biological mechanisms in aging and Alzheimer’s disease eLife 10:e62589
+* Molecular-MCM (gene expression): Adewale, Q., Khan, A.F., Carbonell, F., & Iturria-Medina, Y., Integrated transcriptomic and neuroimaging brain model decodes biological mechanisms in aging and Alzheimer’s disease. eLife 10:e62589 (2021). https://doi.org/10.7554/eLife.62589

+* Molecular-MCM (neurotransmitter receptors): Khan, A.F., Adewale, Q., Lin, SJ. et al. Patient-specific models link neurotransmitter receptor mechanisms with motor and visuospatial axes of Parkinson’s disease.
+Nat Commun 14, 6009 (2023). https://doi.org/10.1038/s41467-023-41677-w